MicrosoftDocs/dataexplorer-docs/data-explorer/stream-analytics-connector.md

 - An Azure subscription.
 Create a [free Azure account](https://azure.microsoft.com/free/).
 - Create a [cluster and database](create-cluster-database-portal.md) and a [table](one-click-table.md).
-- Create an event hub using the following sections of the from the Azure Stream Analytics tutorial:
+- Create an event hub using the following sections of the Azure Stream Analytics tutorial:
     - [Create an event hub](/azure/stream-analytics/stream-analytics-real-time-fraud-detection#create-an-event-hub)
     - [Grant access to the event hub and get a connection string](/azure/stream-analytics/stream-analytics-real-time-fraud-detection#grant-access-to-the-event-hub-and-get-a-connection-string)